giorgiobornia/events/README.md

 - Each seminar will be grouped according to the folder scheme "discipline/year/semester/", where typically

-    - "discipline" is the field of the seminar (e.g., AppliedMath, Analysis, NumberTheory, etc.)
+    - "discipline" is the field of the seminar (e.g., applied_math, analysis, number_theory, etc.)

     - "year" is the current year (e.g., 2019)